 How to submit an online report

-The Online Citizen Police Report system allows you to submit a report to the police immediately and print a draft copy of the police report for free.
+The online civilian incident system allows you to submit a report to the police immediately and print a draft copy of the police report for free.
 You will be required to create an online account to file your first report.
 Keep your login and password for future use.
 Please note: It is a crime to make a false police report.

 NOTICE: If your incident involves a firearm of any kind, call (859) 258-3600 and an officer will be sent to investigate.